3.1 General context

 The relationship between employers and workers and their organisations is governed by several laws, granting basic protection for employees.
 However, the social partners can deviate from legislation by collective agreements.

-According to a report (2019) from the Swedish National Mediation office (Medlingsinstitutet), about 70% of workers in Sweden are organised into unions, and nearly 90% of all employees are affiliated to an employers' organisation.
+About 67% of the population in the age group 16-74 years of age are organised into unions, and about 50% of the population in the age group 16-29 years of age, according to Statistic Sweden.
 The high percentage of members gives legitimacy to collective agreements.
 Also worth mentioning is that a collective agreement bound employer must apply the agreement equally to employees who are not members of the contracting employees.

 Acts and ordinances relating to working life in Sweden